General terms and conditions

 4.4.

-Each party can terminate the agreement with immediate effect by written notification sent to the other party by registered post if another party is unable to pay its debts or if a provisional or judicial administrator or liquidator has been appointed to another party.
+Either party may terminate the agreement, with written and registered notice and with immediate effect, if another party is unable to pay its debts or has appointed a provisional or judicial administrator or liquidator.

 5. Suspension of performance of commitments